icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ![](Morphometry_ISIMIP3_files/figure-gfm/unnamed-chunk-8-2.png)<!-- -->

-## Using Globathy as the only lake morphometry source
+## Using GLOBathy as the only lake morphometry source

-Loading extended morphological information from Globathy (NetCDF file) Can be downloaded here:
+Loading extended morphological information from GLOBathy (NetCDF file) Can be downloaded here:
 <https://springernature.figshare.com/collections/GLOBathy_the_Global_Lakes_Bathymetry_Dataset/5243309>